AWARD AND PLANNING GUIDE

 You have the right to know:

-- What financial aid programs are available at California State University, Northridge.
+- What financial aid programs are available at CSUN.

 - The application deadlines for each of the available programs.

-- The cost to attend Northridge, including tuition, fees, books, room and board, personal expenses, and transportation.
+- The cost to attend CSUN, including tuition, fees, books, room and board, personal expenses and transportation.

 - Every applicant will have his or her application evaluated using the same system of need analysis.